Juangmcz/reservation-app/readme.md

 ## Domain Model

 This final diagram shows the detailed domain model, where all the entities are related to their respective aggregate roots as well as their own behaviors and value objects.
-You can see that the relationship between the reservation aggregate root and the calendar aggregate root is a customer-supplier relationship because the reservation aggregate provides information to the calendar aggregate.

 <img src="resources/Domain-Model.png" width="1441" alt="Domain Model">